jrie/kisslib/README.md

 * libsqlite3-0
 * libgtk-3-0

+Then "chmod +x kisslib" to allow the system to execute it.
 And then start using "./kisslib-jessie".

 ### Known issues
-* If there are any database errors, you most likely once need to delete the "kisslib.db" once so that all sqlite tables are properly created (due to changes) - this is a one time action
+* If there are any database errors, you most likely once need to delete the "kisslib.db" so that all sqlite tables are properly created (due to changes for the launcher applications) - this is a one time action, but youve got to reimport your data